cryptolab-network/cryptolab-package/README.md

 ## Setup from Source code

-To compile and run CryptoLab website, you need to clone the following projects from github to a same rfolder
+To compile and run CryptoLab website, you need to clone the following projects from github.

 Polkadot Staking Site (https://github.com/cryptolab-network/polkadot-staking-site)